Local Moduli of Semisimple Frobenius Coalescent Structures: Second example of application of Theorem : quantum cohomology of the Grassmannian and -conjecture

 So the six eigenvalues are

 and the corresponding eigenvectors are

-Then, as a consequence, these vectors are orthogonal since, for $i\neq j$, $\eta(\pi_i,\pi_j)=\eta(\pi_i\cdot\pi_j,1)=\eta(0,1)=0$.
-Introducing the normalized eigenvectors we obtain an orthonormal frame of normalized idempotent vectors, for any choice of the sign of the square roots.\\ Let us now introduce a matrix $\Psi=(\psi_{ij})$ such that
+Then, as a consequence, these vectors are orthogonal since, for $i\neq j$, Introducing the normalized eigenvectors we obtain an orthonormal frame of normalized idempotent vectors, for any choice of the sign of the square roots.